curlsloth/MusicSpeech-STM/README.md

 # MusicSpeech-STM

+This repo contains the Python and MATLAB scripts of the paper submitted to NeurIPS 2024.

+The scripts are numbered in the order they were executed.
+The Python packages and environments can be found under `./conda_env`.

 ## Data folder
-Due to file size and copyright protection, the `./data` folder is gitignored and stored at shared google drive (login needed): https://drive.google.com/drive/folders/1xw-tYJY2m0pGNHHSTqacJ44W_SirgDA4?usp=sharing
+Due to file size and copyright protection, the `./data`, `./STM_output`, `./yamnet_output` and `./vggish_output` folder are gitignored.